edyatl/passchek/README.md

 I'm happy to take from you any patches, pull requests,  bug reports,  ideas about new functionality and so on.

+If you find this project useful, don't forget to give it a star ⭐️ on Github  to show your support!

 ## Thanks